-The last L.A.W.S. recruiting event of 2015 wrapped last week in Atlanta (where I met some really terrific people; since we are now in the thick of fall travel season, if you too are a terrific person, I hope you’ll come meet us on the road!).
+The last L.A.W.S. recruiting event of 2015 wrapped last week in Atlanta (where I met some really terrific people; since we are now in the thick of fall travel season, if you too are a terrific person, I hope you’ll come meet us!).
 These events begin with a panel Q&A featuring four of the attending admissions deans, and then move on to a meet & greet type table event to allow one-on-one interactions with candidates.
 The panelists brainstorm in advance questions that we think would be productive to address, as well as incorporating questions submitted by the registered attendees.
 One of the questions that we perennially put in the queue is, more or less, “What are the characteristics of a good lawyer?”

 Now, part of the fun of an accumulation of admissions deans is that we of course have a variety of opinions on any given question.
 You could view this as annoying—like, get on the same page, people!—or you could view it as affirming: Surely at least one of the answers will accord with what you were hoping to hear.